redaxmedia/redaxscript/modules/LiveReload/README.md

 Usage
 -----

-Serve local development server with `-L, --live-reload` to run server.
+Run local development server with `-L, --live-reload` to reload your application on changes.